St. Louis Rams: Filing for relocation; Houston meetings

-On January 4, 2016, the St. Louis Rams filed for relocation to move to the Los Angeles area for the 2016 NFL season.
-They were among three teams (the others being the Oakland Raiders and San Diego Chargers) that had filed for relocation to Los Angeles.
-All three franchises had previously played in the Los Angeles metropolitan area.
-Weeks later, the NFL owners gathered in Houston for a meeting on January 12 to decide which teams, if any, would win relocation rights to Los Angeles.

-A few days before the scheduled owners meeting, Dallas Cowboys owner Jerry Jones suggested that the Rams and Chargers share Stan Kroenke's Los Angeles Entertainment Center.
-This suggestion was taken as a possible option discussed in the Houston meetings.
-During the Los Angeles meeting, the Committee on Los Angeles Opportunities, which consists of six NFL owners, favored the Carson project over the Rams’ Inglewood project.
-However, in the first round of voting, the Inglewood proposal got the greater number of votes (21) while the Carson project received far fewer (11).
-This, however, did not meet the required threshold of 24 votes.
-In the second round of voting, the Inglewood proposal got 20 votes while the Carson proposal got 12.
-After hours of trying to reach a compromise, the Rams succeeded and announced their relocation to Los Angeles, effectively ending the team's 21-year tenure in St. Louis.

 The Chargers organization was given the first option to join the Rams after a year (if they failed to reach a new stadium deal with the city of San Diego); the Chargers exercised this option on January 12, 2017, making Los Angeles home to two NFL franchises again.
 (Had the Chargers declined to exercise this option, then the Raiders would have had this option.)
-The Raiders eventually relocated to Las Vegas, Nevada, after 25 years back in Oakland.
-The Rams were the second team to relocate to a previous home city (after the Raiders, who left Oakland after the 1981 season and moved back in time for the 1995 season).

 Aftermath in St. Louis

 St. Louis lost two of its NFL teams to cities in the Western United States (Los Angeles and Phoenix).
 In 2017, the city filed a lawsuit regarding the loss of the Rams, stating issues like the continued payments on the Edward Jones Dome, the breach on contract, and the failure to release financial files.
 The lawsuit was settled in 2021 for $790 million.

-Stan Kroenke became extremely unpopular in St. Louis after the Rams left, with fans often chanting "Kroenke Sucks" or "Fuck Stan Kroenke" at unrelated St. Louis sporting events.
+Stan Kroenke became extremely unpopular in St. Louis after the Rams left; the move was seen as the ultimate betrayal for a Cole Camp, Missouri, native who was named after two St. Louis Cardinals players (his full name, "Enos Stanley Kroenke", references Enos Slaughter and Stan Musial).
+Two other teams owned by Kroenke Sports and Entertainment, the Colorado Avalanche and Colorado Rapids, are in the same division or conference as the St. Louis Blues and St. Louis City SC and it is not uncommon to hear fans chant "Kroenke Sucks" or "Fuck You, Kroenke" at St. Louis sporting events such as St. Louis BattleHawks games or when the Avalanche and Rapids visit St. Louis.
+During the 2022 Stanley Cup Finals, then Tampa Bay Lightning player and St. Louis native Patrick Maroon stated that part of his motivation for wanting to beat the Avalanche was to get back at Kroenke for moving the Rams.

 In 2020, St. Louis was one of the cities to receive a football team from the rebranded XFL, dubbed the St. Louis BattleHawks.
 They played several games in The Dome at America's Center, and notably led the league in fan attendance.